Quiver semi-invariants and SAGBI bases: SAGBI bases for the Kronecker quiver

 Then the leading term of the associated semi-invariant is the product of the leading terms of the semi-invariants of the associated linked pairs:

 However, the semi-invariant of the original pair is a not a product of the lower degree semi-invariants.

 In contrast, the linked pair

 has a leading term that cannot be written as a product of leading terms of any semi-invariants. \end{eg} In general, the link prevents such a factorization property for quiver semi-invariants.
-We consider the requirements on the link for such a factorization to exist. \begin{lem} If $(T^\pm,\sigma)$ is a pair of linked tableaux such that there are subtableaux $T^+_i$ and $T^-_i$ of $T^\pm$ respectively such that the link $\sigma$ pairs labels in $T^+_i$ with labels in $T^-_j$, then
+We consider the requirements on the link for such a factorization to exist.